Swaraj-RC/writeups/Recruit.md

 # Executive Summary

-A black-box penetration test was conducted against the Recruit web application to assess its security posture.

 The assessment identified multiple vulnerabilities that could be chained together to obtain full administrative access.
 Initial reconnaissance revealed publicly accessible deployment artifacts, followed by a Local File Inclusion vulnerability that disclosed application configuration files containing HR credentials.
 A SQL Injection vulnerability then enabled extraction of administrator credentials directly from the backend database.

 The demonstrated attack path resulted in complete compromise of the administrative account.